rzc0d3r/ESET-KeyGen/README.md

 5. If an ACT0 error occurs during activation, check whether the ESET HOME account is connected.
 If so, disconnect it and try again.
    If the error persists, try activating with [Account Generator](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/wiki/AccountGenerator.md).
    If still getting this error reinstall ESET and try again.
+6. Found an activation error under the code ecp4125, which appears when you try to activate the antivirus with an account.
+   Perhaps not everyone has it error, but still try it, and if it does not work, use the keys.